stanFurrer/KPMG_ML_Challenge/README.md

 **F1 score Analysis**

 The classes (neighbours) are highly imbalanced.
 Alghough the tree based algorithm are well suited to handle un-blanced dataset we might reduce this effect.
 In our previous analysis we show that the farrer a neighbours is from the Center of Berlin the less sample we have.
-In the following we plot the f1 score iin function of the distance of KPMG and vizualize for each area of Berlin.
-We use the f1 score as it is a well suited performance metric for unbalanced Dataset.
+In the following we plot the f1 score in function of the distance of KPMG and vizualize the F1 score for each area of Berlin.
+We use the F1 score as it is a well suited performance metric for unbalanced Dataset.

 <p align="center">
   <img src="Images/f1_score.png"   Width="650"></center>